SimonGolms/ods-quickstarter-fe-ionic-react-vite-playwright/README.md

 ## Housekeeping

 💡 From time to time, obsolete resources should be cleaned up.
 It would be best to have this automated at a later time.
+However, at the moment, this is not yet possible, because the webhook-proxy captures the `deleted` event and cannot be further customized, see: <https://github.com/opendevstack/ods-core/blob/99d26527df60fbb4d72ba15a8c233e325ff37fe1/jenkins/webhook-proxy/main.go#L541-L556>

 ### Git Branches